 Dr. Bommanna Loganathan was invited to present his research results at two international symposia, one held at Nellore, India and the other at Cairns, Australia this summer.

 Dr. Loganathan, also attended the 244th Annual Meeting of American Chemical Society held at Philadelphia, PA during August 19-22nd, 2012 and presented his research.
-The above presentations would not have been possible without the support from the symposia organizers, MSU’s Department of Chemistry, Watershed Studies Institute, College of Science, Engineering and Technology, the Karl Hussung Professorship award and the facilities of the Jones/Ross Research Center at MSU.
+The above presentations would not have been possible without the support from the symposia organizers, Murray State's Department of Chemistry, Watershed Studies Institute, College of Science, Engineering and Technology, the Karl Hussung Professorship award and the facilities of the Jones/Ross Research Center at Murray State.
 Dr. Loganathan holds joint appointment with the Department of Chemistry and Watershed Studies Institute.

 05/01/2012 - Watershed Science Graduate Student Awarded National Science Foundation Fellowship